-- (i) Revenue derived from local, domestic long distance and international, Hong Kong, Macau and Taiwan long distance usage are recognized as the services are provided. - (ii) Fees received for wireline installation charges for periods prior to January 1, 2012 are deferred and recognized over the expected customer relationship period.
+- (i) Voice usage fee is recognized as the service is provided. - (ii) Fees received for wireline installation charges for periods prior to January 1, 2012 are deferred and recognized over the expected customer relationship period.
 The direct costs associated with the installation of wireline services are deferred to the extent of the installation fees and amortized over the same expected customer relationship period.
-In 2012, since the amounts of fees received and the associated direct costs incurred are insignificant, the fees and associated direct costs are not deferred, and are recognized in profit or loss when received or incurred. - (iii) Monthly service fees are recognized in the month during which the services are provided to customers. - (iv) Revenue from sale of prepaid calling cards are recognized as the cards are used by customers. - (v) Revenue derived from value-added services are recognized when the services are provided to customers. - Revenue from value-added services in which no third party service providers are involved, such as caller display and Internet data center services, are presented on a gross basis.
-Revenues from all other value-added services are presented on either gross or net basis based on the assessment of each individual arrangement with third parties.
-The following factors indicate that the Group is acting as principal in the arrangements with third parties: - The Group is responsible for providing the applications or services desired by customers, and takes responsibility for fulfillment of ordered applications or services, including the acceptability of the applications or services ordered or purchased by customers; - ii) The Group takes title of the inventory of the applications before they are ordered by customers;
+From 2012 onwards, since the amounts of fees received and the associated direct costs incurred are insignificant, the fees and associated direct costs are not deferred, and are recognized in profit or loss when received or incurred. - (iii) Monthly service fees are recognized in the month during which the services are provided to customers. - (iv) Revenue from sale of prepaid calling cards are recognized as the cards are used by customers. - (v) Revenue derived from information and application services are recognized when the services are provided to customers.

+Revenue from information and application services in which no third party service providers are involved, such as caller display and Internet data center services, are presented on a gross basis.
+Revenues from all other information and application services are presented on either gross or net basis based on the assessment of each individual arrangement with third parties.
+The following factors indicate that the Group is acting as a principal in the arrangements with third parties: